Mariko Shinoda: Career

 In August 2012, AKB48 Theater's manager Tomonobu Togasaki announced sweeping team changes that placed Shinoda as the new captain of Team A.

 In 2013, Shinoda launched her clothing brand "ricori" which featured clothing that she had designed and produced.
 She stated that starting her own line of clothing had been a dream of hers before joining AKB48.
 In July 2014, ricori ceased operation and closed down its stores.
 Shinoda stated she was working as an adviser for the label only until 2013.

 Shinoda placed fifth overall in the 2013 AKB48 General Election.
 On 8 June, during the broadcast of the election results, Shinoda announced that she would be leaving the group.
 Her graduation ceremony was held on 21 July at the Fukuoka PayPay Dome, and her final performance at the AKB48 theater was on 22 July.

 On 24 January 2016, Shinoda appeared as the lead actress in Korean rapper Zico's 'It Was Love' music video.
 He sang the song with Luna, the main vocalist of South Korean girl group f(x).

+Personal life

 On 20 February 2019 Shinoda announced her marriage on Instagram to a non-celebrity man working in the business industry.
 The couple was engaged after only a few months of dating and got married on 16 February 2019.
 On April 1, 2020, Shinoda's mother announced on her Instagram that Mariko gave birth to a daughter named Mei.

+In December 2022, reports were circulating that Shinoda and her husband of three years were separated since August 2022 due to her alleged infidelity, and were fighting over parental rights of their daughter.
+Despite several audio recordings leaked onto the internet by a source, Shinoda later denied the allegations.

+On March 27, 2023, Shinoda announced that she and her husband had finalized their divorce amicably.